hhhhzy/pubhealth/README.md

     - weighted f1: 0.7106
     - samples predicted per second: 9.31

 `results/output.txt`, the slurm output file of running the `predict.py`, contains the test results.
-The fine tuned model `roberta-pubhealth` has been uploaded to `Huggingface` as well
+The fine tuned model `roberta-pubhealth` has been uploaded to `Huggingface` [https://huggingface.co/hhhhzy/roberta-pubhealth] as well.